P-p-H-d/mlib/README.md

 or to remove an object from a list in O(1).
 It may, or may not, be better than standard list.
 It depends on the context.

 The object oplist is expected to have the default operators.
-If there is no given oplist, the default values for the operators are used.
+If there is no given oplist, the methods for a standard C type are used, or if there is a global defined oplist, it is used.
 The created methods will use the operators to init, set and clear the contained object.

 The given interface won't allocate anything to handle the objects as all allocations and initialization are let to the user.

-However the objects within the list can be automatically be destroyed by calling the CLEAR method to destruct the object and the DEL method to free the used memory (only if the FREE operator is defined in the oplist).
+However the objects within the list can be automatically be cleared (by calling the CLEAR method to destruct the object) on list destruction.
+The memory allocation, performed by the called, can also be reclaimed by defining a DEL operator to free the used memory in the object oplist.
-If there is no FREE operator, it is up to the user to free the used memory.
+If there is no DEL operator, it is up to the user to free the used memory.
-The default CLEAR operator will do nothing on the object.

 Example: